Regulations (Standards - 29 CFR) - Table of Contents|

 Carcinogen (see select carcinogen).

 Chemical Hygiene Officer means an employee who is designated by the employer, and who is qualified by training or experience, to provide technical guidance in the development and implementation of the provisions of the Chemical Hygiene Plan.
-This definition is not intended to place limitations on the position description or job classification that the designated indvidual shall hold within the employer's organizational structure.
+This definition is not intended to place limitations on the position description or job classification that the designated individual shall hold within the employer's organizational structure.

 Chemical Hygiene Plan means a written program developed and implemented by the employer which sets forth procedures, equipment, personal protective equipment and work practices that (i) are capable of protecting employees from the health hazards presented by hazardous chemicals used in that particular workplace and (ii) meets the requirements of paragraph (e) of this section.